tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

     **root@example:~#** `iw dev`

    You should see one of the interfaces with `type: AP`.
-This is your Access Point that you use to conenct to the node wirelessly.
+This is your Access Point that you use to connect to the node wirelessly.

 1. Make note of the interface node that is **NOT** your `AP`.
-It will most ikely be `wlan1`
+It will most likely be `wlan1`

 ## Creating your mesh

-1. Partner up with some one at the table.
+1. Partner up with someone at the table.
 You will be a new mesh group.

 1. Decide on a name for your newly formed mesh.
 Keep it simple and one word.
-Don't spend to much time on this.
+Don't spend too much time on this.

 1. Use the commands provided to create a mesh network between the two nodes.

 * Make sure you use the correct `wlanX` that you noted above.
 The example uses `wlan1` which may not be accurate.
 * Replace **MY_MESH_NAME_HERE** with the mesh name you decided on.
-* Give each node a differnt IP address. ie `192.168.0.1` for the first one and `192.168.0.2` for the second etc.
+* Give each node a different IP address. ie `192.168.0.1` for the first one and `192.168.0.2` for the second etc.

 ## Test your mesh